The 3 Pages You Need to Launch an Online Course

 Why Landing Pages Work Best for Online Course Launches

-We’ve all been there — you’re super excited to check out this new product online, so you pop open the product website, poke around a bit, and next thing you know you’re watching a video of J Lo teaching pole dancing.
+We’ve all been there.
+You’re super excited to check out this new product online.
+You pop open the product website, poke around a bit, and next thing you know you’re watching a video of J Lo teaching pole dancing.

 It happens to all of us — falling into that big ol’ black hole of distraction.
 We have to think about this when we launch our online courses.
 There are really smart ways to keep your audience from falling into this black hole so they stay on the path you are leading them through.

 Using landing pages to launch your online course keeps your audience focused on what you want them to do next.